 Michelle Sandlin is an award-winning writer, author, poet, and cancer survivor.
-She has received much recognition for her weekly “On the Move” column, which was published in the Houston Chronicle from 2013 through 2020.
+She wrote a weekly column for the Houston Chronicle from 2013 through 2020, in addition to being a freelance writer for numerous companies and business organizations.
 During that time, her career centered around the real estate and relocation industries.

 But everything changed in June 2021, when Michelle was diagnosed with breast cancer.
 Much of her writing and creativity was put on hold so that she could focus on her fight.
 And fight she did!
 After 16 rounds of Chemo, a double mastectomy, reconstruction surgery, revision surgery, and a hysterectomy, she is now CANCER-FREE!